Trump has many hunches about the coronavirus. Here's what the experts say.

 Trump says warm weather could 'kill the virus.'
 Experts say that's 'premature.'

-Trump — continuing to draw comparisons between the coronavirus and the flu — has suggested that coronavirus cases will decrease as the weather warms up, similarly to the flu every spring.
+Trump — continuing to draw comparisons between the coronavirus and the flu — has suggested that coronavirus cases will decrease as the weather warms up, similar to the flu every spring.

 At a White House meeting in February, Trump said, "There's a theory that, in April, when it gets warm — historically, that has been able to kill the virus."

-But as many experts have pointed out, the coronavirus is a new virus and so health officials don't know what exactly will happen when the temperatures increase.
+But as many experts have pointed out, the coronavirus is a new virus, so health officials don't know what exactly will happen when temperatures increase.

 "I think it's premature to assume that," Dr. Nancy Messonnier, the head of the National Center for Immunization and Respiratory Diseases at the CDC, said of Trump's claims during a call with reporters.
 "We haven't been through even a single year with this pathogen."